AhmedHeshamAfify/Pokedex/README.md

 # Pokedex
-Pokedex app to lookup Pokémon information
+Pokedex app is a react based app to lookup Pokémons information